pbobyn91/cst8244/des_controller/ReadMe.txt

 Title: des_controller

-Author: @came0351@algonquinlive.com, @pbobyn
+Author: @came0351@algonquinlive.com, @pboby0003@algonquinlive.com

 Contribution: The controller was done as a group effort.
-Multiple different state machines were created, trying everyone of them to determine the best.
-A Solid team effort was provided for this project since EXIT gracefully was also an issue we had for a while.
+Multiple different state machines were created, trying everyone of them to determine which one wasthe best.
+A solid team effort was provided for this project since EXIT gracefully was also an issue we had for a while.

 Example :